Hong Xu, Ph.D.

 Beijing Medical University, 1988

 Nonmyeloablative Conditioning Strategies for Bone Marrow Transplantation: Hematopoietic mixed chimerism is a state of coexisting hematolymphopoietic cells of donor and recipient origin.
 This state can be achieved in immunologically competent recipients through nonmyeloablative conditioning that do not eradicate host immune system.
 We have made significant progress in developing an immune-based non-myeloablative conditioning strategies to achieve mixed chimerism and donor-specific tolerance with minimum conditioning.
-As new mechanisms as well as new agents have been defined in transplantation tolerance, it has made it possible to develop new strategies to further reduce the requirement of conditioning to allow the engraftment to occur by targeting these defined specific effector cells or pathways with monoclonal antibodies or drugs.
+As new mechanisms as well as new agents have been defined in transplantation tolerance, it has made it possible to develop new strategies to further reduce the requirement of conditioning to allow the engraftment to occur by targeting these defined specific effector cells with monoclonal antibodies or drugs.
 We are working to develop more clinical acceptable nonmyeloablative (and therefore, less toxic) conditioning strategies for the establishment of mixed chimerism to induce donor-specific tolerance.
-We have demonstrated that host pretreatment with anti-αβ-TCR, anti-CD154, and rapamycin lowers the requirement of TBI for engraftment and the systemic donor-specific immune tolerance is achieved in mixed chimeras with non-myeloablative conditioning.
+We have demonstrated that host pretreatment with anti-αβ-TCR, anti-CD154, and rapamycin lowers the requirement of total body irradiation (TBI) for engraftment and the systemic donor-specific immune tolerance is achieved in mixed chimeras with non-myeloablative conditioning.
 We have also defined a critical role for innate immunity in allogeneic hematopoietic cell rejection via the TLR4/TRIF pathway.
+We demonstrated that, by depleting host innate immune cells of NK cells and macrophages, TBI can be reduced to safe and clinically acceptable levels in a mouse BMT model.
+Currently, we are working on novel strategies for establishing mixed chimerism by inhibiting the various immune signalling pathways as an alternative to immune cell reduction.

 - Xu H, Huang Y, Hussain LR, Zhu Z, Bozulic LD, Ding C, Yan J, Ildstad ST. Sensitization to minor antigens is a significant barrier in bone marrow transplantation and is prevented by CD154:CD40 blockade.
 Am J Transplant.
 2010 Jul;10(7):1569-79.
 PMID: 20642683